Our Commitment

 - health and safety;

 We are determined to do everything we can to bring fair sourcing principles to all stages of our supply chain.
-However, it is simply not possible for us to monitor or control the working conditions of each individual who contributes to what ultimately becomes a product we sell or use.
-As part of our monitoring of our approaches to responsible sourcing and human rights we have strong Governance structures to embed practices into our business.
-At a group level we collate information annually through our external reports and modern slavery statement and we report on performance quarterly to our ESG Committee at a Board level.
+As part of our monitoring of our approaches to responsible sourcing and human rights, we have strong governance structures to embed practices into our business.
+At a Group level, we collate information annually through our external reports and Modern Slavery Statement, and we report on performance quarterly to our ESG Committee at Board level.
 Click here to see our reports and quick reads.

 We are committed to building a culture of trust and transparency within our business and supply chains and to work with suppliers and business partners to remedy adverse human rights impacts.
 We will never obstruct access to remedy and are open to collaborating in initiatives that provide access to remedy.